j0hanz/PICK-my-SPELL/README.md

   - Largest function has 16 statements in it, while the median is 4.5.
   - The most complex function has a cyclomatic complexity value of 3 while the median is 1.

+## Functionality testing

+  - I used Chrome developer tools throughout the project for testing and solving problems.

+## Compatibility testing

+  - I checked all supported devices in Chrome developer tools.

+## Known Issues

+  - Vertical mode on mobile devices Is not optimal yet.
+  - Buttons color doesn't clear after clicked for some mobile devices.

 # Credits